 A copy of the pertinent section of enacted legislation is enclosed for your information (Appendix III).
-A copy of the public notice of this proposed amendment, which is given in the New York State Register on March 27,2024, is also enclosed for your information (Appendix IV).
-In addition, responses to the five standard funding questions and standard access questions are also enclosed (Appendix V and VI, respectively).
+A copy of the public notice of this proposed amendment, which is given in the New York State Register on March 27, 2024, is also enclosed for your information (Appendix IV).
+In addition, responses to the five standard funding questions are also enclosed (Appendix V).